fbpx

 The VA provides a list of all copay rates for all medical services and prescriptions here.

-Once enrolled in VA Health Care, Veterans with mesothelioma have three potential options when seeking treatment.
-The Veteran may seek care at their local VA hospital, if there is a mesothelioma specialist on staff.
+• The veteran may seek care at their local VA hospital if there is a mesothelioma specialist on staff.
 However, few VA hospitals have specialists with the expertise required to treat this rare cancer.
-If the local VA hospital is not equipped to treat mesothelioma, the Veteran has two options:

-Mesothelioma VA Benefits for Survivors
+Mesothelioma Financial Assistance: VA Benefits for Family Members

 Dependency and Indemnity Compensation for Mesothelioma

-Spouses of Veterans who pass away after having been rated 100% disabled (by any disability) for at least 10 years qualify for DIC regardless of the cause of death.
+Spouses of veterans who pass away after having been rated 100% disabled (by any disability) for at least 10 years qualify for DIC regardless of the cause of death.

 • VA Form 21P-534EZ: Application for DIC

-• Copy of the Veteran’s DD-214
+• Copy of the veteran’s DD-214

 • Copy of the marriage license or birth certificate (as applicable)